 If you want to buy warm food on the go, you should visit the local halal meat market in the basement, next to Kiwi.
 Here you can buy warm grilled chicken, lamb stewing, chicken stewing and chicken tandoori and more for 60 – 70 kroner ( $7-$8).

-This is a quite old shopping mall have stayed there for many years.
-It is a rather expensive shopping mall.
+Glasmagasinet was completely refurbished in 2017 and looks now really great.
+With focus on interior design, but also Norway’s first concept shop of the electronics, Elkjøp.
+A big cafeteria at the entrance and with plenty of outdoor seatings as well.
+This is a quite old shopping mall have stayed there for many years but we love the upgrade.
 They sell all sorts of glass, cosmetics, tools for the kitchen and other expensive things.
 If you want your pocket to get empty fast, this is the place to go.

 How to get there?
 Near Torggata and a place in Oslo centre, called Stortorvet.
 You can get here by most of the tram lines, including bus line 37 .
 It’s also easy to access Karl Johans Gate and its just beside the Church called ‘Domkirken’.